 of the applicant.

-In Alabama, a typical registration process for an African-American
+In Alabama, for example, a typical registration process for an

 In the rural counties where most folk lived, you had to go down to the

 courthouse to register.
-The Registrars Office was only open every other
+The voting registration office was only open

-Monday for a couple of hours, usually in the morning or afternoon.
-You
+every other Monday for a couple of hours, usually in the morning or

-had to take off work with or without your employer's
+afternoon.
+You had to take off work with or without your

-permission to register.
-And if a white employer gave
+employer's permission to register.
+And if a white

-such permission, or failed to fire a Black who tried to vote, he could
+employer gave such permission, or failed to fire a Black who tried to

-be driven out of business by economic retaliation from the Citizens
+vote, he could be driven out of business by economic retaliation from

 On the occasional registration day, the county Sheriff and his deputies